deepak7093/serverless-functions/README.md

 But it is possible to use serverless functions to manage your infrastructre as well.
 This repo contains several example that can be used to manage/monitor/configure your infrastructure.

-Pre-consideration:
+## Consideration

-- You have installed `serverless` and `aws-cli`.
+You need `awscli` and `serverless` framwork installed and configured on your system.